HotupdaterHot Updater

 });

 This is the default behavior.
-Add the patch block only when you want to override it, for example to disable patch generation or change the number of base bundles.
+Add the patch block only when you want to override it, for example to disable binary patch generation or change how many previous OTA bundles are used as patch bases.

 maxBaseBundles controls how many previous compatible OTA bundles are used as patch bases when deploying a new OTA update.